aburdulescu/pocryp/README.md

 ## Usage

-Run `./pocryp -h` to see available commands, then `./pocryp command -h` to see usage instructions for that command.
+Run `./pocryp -h` to see available commands.